-Two basic types of white clover have been utilized in Florida pastures, large type (ladino) and intermediate type.
+Two basic types of white clover have been utilized in Florida pastures: large type (ladino) and intermediate type.
 The most frequently planted cultivars have been Louisiana S-1 (intermediate type) and Osceola (intermediate toward ladino type).
-Seed of other cultivars is sometimes available; some of these cultivars include Regal Graze (ladino or lage type), and of more recent release, Patriot (intermediate by large type), and Durana (intermediate type).
+Seeds of other cultivars are sometimes available; some of these cultivars include Regal Graze (ladino or large type), and of more recent release, Patriot (intermediate by large type), and Durana (intermediate type).
 The intermediate types are excellent seed producers for natural reseeding, but plants lack summer persistence.
-Osceola was developed by the University of Florida, Institute of Food and Agricultural Sciences.
+Osceola was developed by UF/IFAS.
 It has good seed production for a ladino type and improved summer persistence.
 Several tests have shown Osceola to be higher yielding than Louisiana S-1 and more persistent.